liamtimms/kuramoto-neurons/README.md

 ![pic alt](./python/plots/1D.gif "polar plot showing synchronization of neurons into two different emergent groups")
 ![pic alt](./python/plots/2D.gif "color showing synchronization in 2D")

-It is currently split into 3 folders;
+It is currently split into 3 directories, each containing code for one language:

 ## Igor Pro

-This folder contains a copy of the script, originally written circa 2013 for my undergraduate honors thesis and the publication above.
+This folder contains a copy of the script (covering both the model and some plotting), originally written circa 2013 for my undergraduate honors thesis and the publication above.
 It is a "procedure file" for a program called _Igor Pro_ which enabled easy and powerful visualization at the time but is, unfortunately, both locked-down/proprietary and obscure (relative to alternatives like MATLAB and Python).
 Those aspects limited the potential use of the code and direct exploration of the models by others.
 I also didn't know how to use `git`, `python`, etc. at the time, so the file here is just copied from surviving copies I had in an old backup.
 It is here just for the historical record.

 ## Rust

-In August 2022, I translated the Igor Pro code to the Rust programming language.
+In August 2022, I translated the Igor Pro modeling code to the Rust programming language.
 Doing so provides:

 1. greater accessibility of the model since Rust is entirely open source (and I can provide pre-compiled binaries),
 2. much faster execution with modern optimizations and C-like performance,